 In the study referenced above, subjects taking 1mg of LGD 4033 averaged lean body mass increases of 1.2kg, or a little more than 2.5 lbs over the course of 21 days.

-This may not seem very significant, but it’s actually not too shabby considering the short duration.
+This may not seem very significant, but it’s actually not too shabby considering the short duration of the study.

-Most steroids don’t kick in for a few weeks anyway.
+Most steroids don’t kick in for a few weeks anyway, so even a small amount of muscle growth in 3 weeks is definitely significant.

 Some LGD 4033 products contain 5mg/capsule!